alemosie/hot_peppers/README.md

 I grew up with very little spice in my diet -- my mother is Irish, what can I say? -- and get regularly mocked for my lack of spice tolerance.
 I figured that I'd do some research into these nuggets of suffering and glory so that the next time I am prompted to eat a pepper, I can distract my mocking friends enough to escape the actual act of pepper consumption.

 ## Technology & Skills
-- Web scraping (Requests, urllib2, nonces)
+- Web scraping (Requests, urllib, nonces)
 - HTML parsing (BeautifulSoup)
 - Data sanitization (Pandas)
 - Interactive viz (Plotly)
 - Scalability: static vs dynamic data fetching, modularization
+- Python 2 -> Python 3

 ## Data